hartwigmedical/hmftools/serve/README.md

  - HMF Knowledgebase - a database of known driver mutations generated from our database or curated from literature by ourselves.

 Do note that SERVE does not provide the actual data that is input to the algorithm, but only provides support for its ingestion.
-Also, while SERVE itself is open-source, the sources that can be ingested come with their own licenses and up to the user to make sure they are compliant with the usage of the data itself.
+While SERVE itself is open-source, the sources that can be ingested have their own licensing and up to the users to make sure they are compliant with the usage of the data itself.

 ### Outputs